cityofaustin/atd-airflow/README.md

 DOCKER_HUB_TOKEN=<A docker hub access token assigned to specifically to you>
 ```

-3. Start the Docker the stack (optionlly use the `-d` flag to run containers in the background):
+3. Start the Docker the stack (optionally use the `-d` flag to run containers in the background):

 ```bash
 docker compose up -d